Notaries must know and follow laws to avoid potential liability problems.

 Handling Threats or Violence

-If an aggressive person becomes threatening or violent because the notary refuses to comply with an unlawful demand, the National Notary Association (NNA) recommends that the safest course of action may be to comply with the demand, to avoid harm, assault or injury.
-Remove yourself from the dangerous situation as soon as possible, try to get a vehicle description and license plate number, report the incident to the police, and make a note of the circumstances in the record book.
+If an aggressive person becomes threatening or violent because the notary refuses to comply with an unlawful demand, the National Notary Association (NNA) recommends that the safest course of action may be to comply with the demand, to avoid harm, damage, assault or injury.
+Remove yourself from the threatening or dangerous situation as soon as possible, try to get a suspect and vehicle description and license plate number, gather evidence, report the incident to the police, and make a note of the circumstances in the notary record book.

 For physical defense, consider keeping a desk, table or counter top as separation between the notary and the customer.
 A witness or security camera may be useful to gather video and audio evidence of the aggressor.